m1ten/101/README.md

 [^1]: This repository is licensed under the [Apache-2.0](LICENSE) license.
 [^2]: Albert Einstein was proven wrong just two decades later in the 1950s.
 [^3]: This refers to OpenAI and more specifically Github's Copilot.

+If the website is not rendering properly, please visit [RENDER.md](https://m1ten.github.io/101/RENDER.md/).